The Dividing Ridge-Madison WI 1898

 You can see the Dividing Ridge almost in its entirety.
 There is a sand and gravel quarry chewing away at it near the center of the image.

 This amazing recessional moraine was left between Lake Wingra and Lake Monona by the last retreating glacier.
 At 80 feet above Lake Monona, it was slightly taller than the Capitol hill.
 The sides and top of this long narrow ridge were dotted with Native American graves and mounds.
 The panoramic view from the top was probably one of the best in the entire Madison area.
 Surely it must have been a very special place for generations of Native Americans who had lived in the area.
 In 1834 when the Madison area was first surveyed, a well packed Indian road followed a route from beyond what is now the Middleton area past Spring Harbor to the Vilas Zoo area then along the Dividing Ridge through the South Madison area, then crossing the Yahara River near Bridge Road and extending past the McFarland area.
-There were large Native American communities in the Middleton, Vilas Zoo, and McFarland areas.
+There were large Native American communities in the Middleton, Vilas Zoo, and McFarland areas prior to settlement by people of European heritage.

 Today, the remains of the Dividing Ridge are barely noticeable in South Madison's urban terrain.
 From the late 1800's on this glacial sand and gravel deposit was slowly hauled away.
 The readily available sand and gravel was used to fill nearby marshlands, to build roads, and as a major component in the concrete and mortar used to build the growing City of Madison.
 Though it was still being chewed away at as late as 1937, this unique geological feature and sacred Native American site was virtually gone by then.